-Much earlier start today I was woken up at about 5.30 by the call to prayer which I tend to hear most mornings so I’ve gotten use to that but this morning the call to prayer was followed by a load of women chanting just outside my door by the sound of it!
-I don’t think it was me that they were chanting at but you never know!
+Garry McGivern Travelsonabike2 is cycle touring in India on Monday, 24th-October-2016.
+Panjh to Sagar.
+48 miles.
+Much earlier start to the day; I was woken up at about 5.30.
+The call to prayer, which I tend to hear most mornings.
+So I’ve gotten used to it.
+Was followed by a load of women chanting just outside my door!
+I don’t think it was me that they were chanting at, but you never know!

-Probably just as well I found that guesthouse house last night as after that village it was jungle and there was loads of monkeys and as much as I like monkeys, spending the night with them is not high on my list of this to do!
-It was cool to see them this morning though.
+Probably just as well I found that guesthouse last night as after that village, it was a jungle, and there were loads of monkeys.
+And as much as I like monkeys, spending the night with them is not high on my list of things to do!
+It was cool to see them this morning, though.

-On the ride into Sagar I got pulled over by a man on a motorcycle who asked me to come to his school and meet his students, to which I was obviously more than happy and it was only about 400 yards back down the road.
+On the ride into Sagar, I got pulled over by a man on a motorcycle.
+He asked me to come to his school and meet his students.
+To which I was obviously more than happy; it was only about 400 yards back down the road.

 It was only a small school with about 130 pupils aged between 7 and 11.
-At first they were very nervous but after a while they came out of there shells and I was completely surrounded with pupils wanting to shake my hand.
-Their English wasn’t that good and the only reel question they asked was what was my name!
+At first, they were very nervous.
+But after a while, they came out of their shells, and I was completely surrounded by pupils wanting to shake my hand.
+Their English wasn’t that good, and the only real question they asked was what was my name?

 Big kids, like the one at the back are now passing through Calais into Britain.